DARKMOONlite/EnvSetup/README.md

 ## Manual Install

-1. Download this fork version.
-Latest copy [here](https://github.com/albert118/EnvSetup/blob/master/Install.ps1) **Optional**: For the original, download Edi Wang's latest script [here](https://raw.githubusercontent.com/EdiWang/EnvSetup/master/Install.ps1)
+1. Download this repo as a zip

-	**Optional**: Import "Add_PS1_Run_as_administrator.reg" to your registry to enable context menu on the powershell files to run as Administrator.
+  > **Optional**: Import "Add_PS1_Run_as_administrator.reg" to your registry to enable context menu on the powershell files to run as Administrator.

 2. Run `Install.ps1`.
-  * > right click and choose run with Powershell...
+  > right click and choose run with Powershell...

 ## Basic Computer Config